Find out what the website needs to fix first.

 - Copywriting or content production.

-The audit is built for a specific kind of buyer.
+The audit is built for a specific situation.

 The right move when

-- The site exists and the owner suspects it is underperforming but cannot name the cause.
+- The site exists and the business suspects it is underperforming but cannot name the cause.

-- Competitors are visibly winning and the owner does not know why.
+- Competitors are visibly winning and the business does not know why.

-- A redesign is on the table and the owner wants to know what to actually fix before paying for the rebuild.
+- A redesign is on the table and the business wants to know what to fix before paying for the rebuild.

-- A six-month SEO retainer is on the table and the owner wants to validate the spend first.
+- A longer SEO engagement is on the table and the business wants to validate the spend first.

-- The Free Website Scan came back with a clean or near-clean score and the lead problem is still there.
+- The free Website Audit came back clean or near-clean, but the lead problem is still there.

 Not the right move when

-- The site is brand new and has not had time to rank.
+- The site is brand new and has not had time to rank or collect useful behavior data.

-- One specific thing is obviously broken.
-Fix that first.
+- One specific thing is obviously broken and should be fixed first.

-- The owner already knows what is needed and the work is scoped.
+- The business already knows what is needed and the work is scoped.

-- The owner is not going to act on the plan.
+- The business is not ready to act on the plan.

 Frequently asked questions.

-These answers cover what the audit includes, how it differs from the Free Website Scan and from a redesign or SEO retainer, how long it takes, what access is needed, and how to know whether it is the right move.
+These answers cover what the audit includes, how it differs from the free Website Audit and from a redesign or SEO retainer, how long it takes, what access is needed, and how to know whether it is the right move.

-What is the difference between this and the Free Website Scan?
+What is the difference between this and the free Website Audit?

 Do you fix what you find, or only report it?